Treating chronic fatigue syndrome

 Complementary therapies and supplements

-Although some people with CFS have reported improvements from complementary therapies, there is little evidence to suggest they are effective for the condition.
-Therefore, their use is not usually recommended for CFS.
+Although some people with CFS have reported improvements from complementary therapies, there's little evidence to suggest they're effective for the condition.
+This means their use isn't usually recommended for CFS.